YOHANNES294/Fake-news-detection/README.md

-Welcome to My Project
+Welcome to My Project.
-Fake News Detection 100
+Fake News Detection 100%.
 Using Machine Learning
 This project focuses on identifying and categorizing fake news using advanced machine learning techniques.